OpenLiberty/liberty-tools-intellij/docs/LSP4IJ-Integration.md

 ### Environment Variables

-- USE_LOCAL_PLUGIN: Set to the value of useLocalPlugin input or defaults to false.
+- `USE_LOCAL_PLUGIN`: Set to the value of useLocalPlugin input or defaults to false.

-- REF_LSP4IJ: Set to the value of refLsp4ij input.
+- `REF_LSP4IJ`: Set to the value of refLsp4ij input.

-- LSP4IJ_BRANCH: Set to the value of lsp4ijBranch input or defaults to 'default'.
+- `LSP4IJ_BRANCH`: Set to the value of lsp4ijBranch input or defaults to 'default'.

-- REF_LTI_TAG: Set to the value of refLTITag input.
+- `REF_LTI_TAG`: Set to the value of refLTITag input.

 ### Artifacts